Visas and immigration

 Here are the general types of visas for Austria:

-• Permanent residence permits – these long-term visas are ideal for people who plan to stay in Austria for an indefinite period and for those who want to work.
+• Permanent residence permits – these long-term documents are ideal for people who plan to stay in Austria for an indefinite period and for those who want to work.
 This includes people with employment contracts as well as those hoping to bring their family over through the family visa.

 You will find more information and resources, such as eligibility, timelines, and how to apply for an Austrian visa, below.